 The term "mechanics" refers to the techniques the officials use to accomplish their jobs by understanding the proper positions to be in depending on where the ball and action on the field is.
 While knowing the rules is an important aspect of officiating, knowing the proper mechanics and where to go on the field allows players, coaches, fans, and your partner to understand your calls.
-By having standard mechanics, it is possible for two officials who have never met before to step onto the field and work together seamlessly.
+By having standard mechanics, it is possible for three officials who have never met before to step onto the field and work together seamlessly.

-In two-person mechanics, one official is designated the "Lead" and the other is the "Trail"; these designations switch when team possession, and subsequently field position changes.
-Depending on where the ball is, either the Lead or the Trail can be designated the "on" official (the one who watches the ball); the other is called the "off" official and watches activity away from the ball.
-They divide up the responsibilities-depending on who is the Lead and the Trail, and who is the "on" and "off" official- so each official is responsible for calling certain rules violations and for watching certain areas of the field.
+In three-person mechanics, officials are designated either "Lead" "Trail" or "Single."
+These designations switch when team possession and field position changes.
+Depending on where the ball is, either the Lead, Trail or Single can be designated the "on" official (the one who watches the action around the ball); the other two are called the "off" officials and watch activityaway from the ball.
+Responsibilities are divided depending on who is the Lead, Trail and Single; and who is the "on" and "off" officials - so each official is responsible for calling certain rules violations and for watching certain areas of the field.
 These responsibilities will be covered in detail in the pages that follow.